danriedl/engular/adev/src/content/guide/components/dom-apis.md

 Avoid inserting, removing, and modifying DOM elements.
 In particular, **never directly set an element's `innerHTML` property**, which can make your application vulnerable to [cross-site scripting (XSS) exploits](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
-Angular's template bindings, including bindings for `innerHTML`, include safeguards that help protect against XSS attacks.
+Engular's template bindings, including bindings for `innerHTML`, include safeguards that help protect against XSS attacks.
 See the [Security guide](guide/security) for details.